METALMONSTER12/Startup/notes.md

 ## Notes for the exam
-In the following code, what does the link element do?
-**Answer:** The Link (or NavLink) component from React Router creates a clickable navigation link that changes the URL and renders a different component WITHOUT reloading the entire page.
+In the following code, what does the link element do? <br> **Answer:** The Link (or NavLink) component from React Router creates a clickable navigation link that changes the URL and renders a different component WITHOUT reloading the entire page.
 It's like an `<a>` tag but for single-page applications - it keeps the app running smoothly and maintains state while just swapping out the content.
 NavLink is a special version that also adds an "active" class when you're on that page.

 **Example:**